-Political Finance The regulation of political finance, including campaign expenditure, is an integral mechanism for monitoring compliance with campaign regulations and ensuring the integrity of the process.
-Regulations for political finance should be based on the principles of enhancing accountability and transparency in the process and can include reporting of party and campaign contributions as well as details of campaign expenditure.
-Responsibility for monitoring and enforcing compliance needs to be clearly assigned to a relevant body, which is adequately equipped and resourced for the task.
-Countries may consider campaign spending limits to create a more level playing field.
-Failure to regulate political finance, for example by requiring declarations of funding and expenditure, can unduly impact on the integrity of political life and impact also on the fairness of the election campaign.
-6. Voting & Election Day Voting Arrangements must be put in place so that voters can exercise their right to vote without intimidation or undue influence.
+- Political Finance Regulations for political finance should be based on the principles of enhancing accountability and transparency in the process and can include reporting of party and campaign contributions as - well as details of campaign expenditure.
+Responsibility for monitoring and enforcing compliance needs to be clearly assigned to a relevant body, which is adequately equipped and resourced for the task. - Countries may consider campaign spending limits to create a more level playing field. - Failure to regulate political finance, for example by requiring declarations of funding and expenditure, can unduly impact on the integrity of political life and impact also on the fairness of the election campaign.

+6 Voting & Election Day

+respective register.

+to influence them.

 The electoral body must make arrangements for materials and staff to be available at polling sites so that polling can commence on time.

-Polling stations must be accessible for persons with disabilities.
-Voters should be able to find their names on their respective register.
-Integrity checks, such as checking for ID and indelible ink, where appropriate, should be in place.
+Polling stations must be accessible for persons

+- with disabilities.
+Voters should be able to find their names on their - Integrity checks, such as checking for ID and indelible ink, where appropriate, should be in place.
 Voters should cast their vote in secret, which will require adequate booths and polling site layout.
-Special provisions for assisting persons in need are appropriate.

-There should be adequate security for polling sites and materials.
-Party agents from all parties/candidates and observers should be present to provide accountability and transparency.
-Agents and observers must be free to undertake their duties without intimidation or undue attempts to influence them.
+Special provisions for assisting persons in need are - There should be adequate security for polling sites - Party agents from all parties/candidates and observers should be present to provide accountability and transparency.
+Agents and observers must be free to undertake their duties without intimidation or undue attempts

 Failure to manage the voting arrangements, in terms of providing materials and following procedures, can have a major impact on the integrity of the process.

+• Observers and candidates' agents should be present for the count.

+Election-Related Legislation

+Planning &

+mplementation

+Training &

+Education

+Party and Candidate

+Voter Registration

+Domestic Observers

+International Observers

+Registration

+Participation

+& Registration

+Constituency Boundaries

+Electoral System

+Electoral Bodies

+Legal

+Framework

-Counting The counting and reporting of results at polling stations must be done in a transparent and honest manner.
-Observers and candidates' agents should be present for the count.
-Counting must be done transparently so those present can follow the process.
-It is best practice if copies of the result can be shared with those present and also posted publicly at the polling site.
-Materials must be secured prior to transmittal to the next level.
-Failure to ensure an orderly, transparent and honest count will seriously impact on the integrity of the process.
-7. Results & Disputes Tabulation The tabulation of final results must be transparent and accountable.
-As results are tabulated at higher levels, access for stakeholders must be maintained.
-Copies of final results, ideally including breakdown by polling station, must be shared with stakeholders to ensure checks can be undertaken.
+- Counting must be done transparently so those present can follow the process. • It is best practice if copies of the result can be - shared with those present and also posted publicly at the polling site. • Materials must be secured prior to transmittal to - Failure to ensure an orderly, transparent and honest count will seriously impact on the integrity of the process.

+🕜 Results & Disputes

+the next level.

+- Tabulation As results are tabulated at higher levels, access for stakeholders must be maintained. - Copies of final results, ideally including breakdown by polling station, must be shared with stakeholders to ensure checks can be undertaken.
 Material must be secured in case of any later dispute.